maxlath/wikidata-properties-dumper/README.md

 dumper 'fr'
 ```

 and your done!
-JSON files are waiting for you in the `output` folder
+JSON files are waiting for you in the `output` folder:
+* Properties with a label in this language, get this label
+* Properties without a label in this language, get the `'en'` label and are added to the associated MissLangProp json file: yep, that's your to-complete-list